kensuke0529/CMS/README.md

 - Stores the processed data in a `SQL` database
 - Trains an optimized `XGBoost` regression model using a `scikit-learn`
 - Deploys a web application using `Streamlit` for real-time prediction of average Medicare payments
+- As an alternative, XGBoost regression model can be trained using `AWS Sagemaker` and deployed to the endpoint

 **Live Demo**: [Streamlit App Link](http://192.168.0.2:8501)